ClusterMark: Towards Robust Watermarking for Autoregressive Image Generators with Visual Token Clustering: Full Experimental Results

+\paragraph{(1) Detailed Results Used of Prefix Tuning.} The optimal prefixes $\kappa$ were determined empirically by evaluating 8 possible prefixes $\kappa \in \{1, \dots, 8\}$ across each setup defined by the combination of the generation model, the addition of the token or cluster classifier, the number of clusters ($k \in {8, 16, 32, 64, 128}$), watermark strength ($\delta \in {2, 5}$), and fraction of green tokens ($\gamma \in {0.5, 0.25}$).
+The evaluation was performed by first applying the weak perturbation set A on 2,000 images generated with the watermark and calculating ROC characteristics against a set of 2,000 unwatermarked images.
+The best prefix for each group is determined by averaging the results across all perturbations and choosing the maximum TPR@FPR=1\%.
+These results are shown in Table~\ref{tab:app:full22}.

+To avoid selection bias, the main results shown in Section~\ref{sec:experiments} in the main paper were then performed using the best prefixes, but on a distinct set of 2,000 generated images and using the distinct perturbation set B.

-\paragraph{(1) Full Ablation Plots:} In \Cref{fig:app:ablation_fid}, the full ablation is provided for the effect of different watermarking settings on the FID. \Cref{fig:app:ablation_tpr} shows full ablation plots for different perturbations on how watermark detection performs under different watermarking settings.
+\paragraph{(2) Full Ablation Plots:} In \Cref{fig:app:ablation_fid}, the full ablation is provided for the effect of different watermarking settings on the FID. \Cref{fig:app:ablation_tpr} shows full ablation plots for different perturbations on how watermark detection performs under different watermarking settings.
+Note however, that the perturbation set used (Set A) is different from Set B used in Figure~\ref{fig:ablation_fid}.

-\paragraph{(2) Full Results Tables:} In Table~\ref{tab:app:full22}, we provide full results on Perturbation Set A. The column $\kappa$ shows the best performing hash prefix for each setting (Model, Method, k, $\delta$, $\gamma$).
-Furthermore, Table~\ref{tab:app:full22_AUC} and Table~\ref{tab:app:full22_TPR} show mean and $\sigma$ across different hash prefixes $\kappa$ in terms of AUC and TPR@FPR=1\%, respectively.
+\paragraph{(3) CLIP scores:} We calculate the CLIP scores~\cite{hessel2021clipscore} on 50,000 images across different models and settings by prefixing ImageNet class names corresponding to each generated image class with the prefix "a photo of ".
+Figure~\ref{fig:app:ablation_clip} shows the results.
+The CLIP scores are mainly affected by low numbers of clusters.

+\paragraph{(4) Results for Geometric Transformations:} Out-of-the-box, token-level watermarks are not expected to be robust against geometric transformations.
+In the following, we test their robustness to geometric transformations for our 64-cluster method in \cref{tab:geom,tab:geom:undo,tab:geom:syncseal}.
+We then study the effect on the watermark detection by undoing perturbations and by using a synchronization layer.
+Our analysis consists of three parts.

+\textbf{First}, we test against various geometric transformations, with results reported in \cref{tab:geom}.
+As expected, sufficiently strong transformations (x1.5 scaling, 33° rotation, 0.3 perspective, (+6px, +7px) translation, or flipping) essentially destroy the watermark (\textless~10\% TPR, similarly to WMAR without synchronization). \textbf{Second}, we apply rotation and scaling, and then apply inverse transformations to see how interpolation artifacts affect watermark strength.
+Results are reported in \cref{tab:geom:undo}.
+We find that reverted rotation (33°) and scaling (x0.5, x1.5) still lead to 100\% TPR. \textbf{Finally}, we use SyncSeal~\cite{fernandez2025geometric}, a state-of-the-art image synchronization method, and report results in \cref{tab:geom:syncseal}.
+Just applying SyncSeal on top of our method retains 100\% TPR.
+When SyncSeal is used to restore transformed images to their original state after rotation, scaling, flipping or perspective transformations, our watermark (64 clusters, token predictor) still retains 99+\% TPR.
+Furthermore, the use of clustering significantly improves TPR compared to the case without clustering.